IBM/pwa-lit-template/README.md

 ##### [Getting started](#getting-started) | [Build for production](#build-for-production) | [Browser support](#browser-support)

-This template helps you to build Progressive Web Applications following the modern web standards, best practices and providing you with tools for that purpose.
-Out of the box, this template provides you with the following features:
+This project helps you to build Progressive Web Applications following the modern web standards, best practices and providing you with tools for that purpose.
+Out of the box, provides you with the following features:

 - Simple way to create Web Components with [LitElement](https://lit-element.polymer-project.org).
 - Small and powerful client-side router for Web Components with [Vaadin Router](https://vaadin.com/router).